JGagacheva/JGagacheva/README.md

-- 👋 Hi, I’m @JGagacheva
+- 👋 Hi, I’m @JGagacheva.
-- 🌱 I’m interested in the applications of machine learning in biomedical research
+- 🌱 I’m interested in broad applications of machine learning.
-- 🔬 I’m currently learning image processing and analysis
+- 🔬 I’m currently a student in a master of engineering learning the theory and applications of various machine learning and deep learning modelss and algorithms.

 <!---
 JGagacheva/JGagacheva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.